zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_memory_pools.rst

 This code instructs the memory pool to concatenate any unused memory blocks that can be merged.
-Doing a full defragmentation of the entire memory pool before allocating a number of memory blocks may be more efficient than having to do an implicit partial defragmentation of the memory pool each time a memory block allocation occurs.
+Doing a full defragmentation of the entire memory pool before allocating a number of memory blocks may be more efficient than doing an implicit partial defragmentation of the memory pool each time a memory block allocation occurs.

 .. code-block:: c